 Watch real Users.
-Understand Why They Struggle.
+Understand Why User Struggle.

 Fix it Fast.

 Your analytics dashboard says 68% of visitors leave your checkout page.
 But it can't tell you why.
+Was the "Buy Now" button pushed out of view on a smaller desktop screen?

 Numbers tell you what happened.
 Session replay shows you why.